-Seasonal - Seasonal sources are portable or semi-portable sources that are set up at a site for a specific, temporary purpose before being re-located and used at another site.
+Seasonal - Seasonal sources are portable sources that are set up at a site for a specific, temporary purpose before being re-located and used at another site.
 Seasonal sources typically associated with DAF installations include seasonal equipment, hot mix asphalt plants, and all sources associated with construction.

 Seasonal sources should only be considered stationary sources if they are fixed at one location on a permanent basis for at least two (2) years and operated at that single location for three (3) or more months each year.
+It's important to note that a portable non-road engine that remains in one location for 12 consecutive months (or for an entire operating season for a seasonal source) may be redesignated as a stationary source (see Paragraph (2)(iii) under the definition of "Nonroad engine" under 40 CFR 1068.30).